krisztianb/typedoc-umlclass/README.md

 ## Options

-The option `umlClass` is added to TypeDoc when the plugin is installed.
+The option `umlClassDiagram` is added to TypeDoc when the plugin is installed.
 The option is an object whose properties can be used to configure the plugin within your [TypeDoc JSON option file](https://typedoc.org/guides/options/).
 For example:

 ```json
 {